Cicada Files: Marcus Wanners & “Halfassed Journalism”

 * I’m pretty damn sure neither “Z” nor gHOST3301 have solved any of the puzzles, let alone have ever been part of Cicada.
 The old-school solving community is pretty tight, and they’d be able to verify their claims with the previous years’ winners easily if they were actually affiliated at all.”

-Writ large, the organization was, in a word, anarchic, making it a supremely elusive counterintelligence target.
+Writ large, the organization was, in a word, anarchic, making it an elusive counterintelligence target.
 There was no organization to penetrate, there were no identifiable subordinate divisions to infiltrate: the hacktivist group Anonymous was more influential to the way that Cicada 3301 functioned than any other predecessor.

 This meant that some elders were in the dark about certain decisions, and many lacked any awareness of one another.
 I am pursuing interviews with other elders from Cicada’s early period, and I would like to believe that further information may emerge, but I am increasingly not confident of that.